 The bladder pain and pressure from interstitial cystitis can really get you down and get in the way of the things you love.
-In Newport Beach and Irvine, California, Catalin Marinescu, MD, FACOG, and Kendra Baker, DO, provide personalized solutions for interstitial cystitis at OBGYN CARE.
+In Newport Beach and Irvine, California, Catalin Marinescu, MD, FACOG, provides personalized solutions for interstitial cystitis at OBGYN CARE.
 You can depend on the caring providers to give you much-needed relief from your pain, so you can focus on the things that matter most.
 Call one of the offices or simply book via the web.

 Interstitial cystitis is a chronic health condition resulting in bladder pain and pressure.
 Some people also experience occasional pelvic pain.